AKASHAorg/Translations/AKASHA-weekly.md

 **Length:** 60 minutes

 ## Agenda
-We use the structure of [Scrum Meetings](https://www.mountaingoatsoftware.com/agile/scrum/meetings/daily-scrum) as a general reference for our own meetings, i.e. each person *can* use the three following questions to guide its own agenda.
+Altought not a directive, we use the structure of [Scrum Meetings](https://www.mountaingoatsoftware.com/agile/scrum/meetings/daily-scrum) as a general reference for our own meetings, i.e. each person *can* use the three following questions to guide its own agenda.

 1. What did you do yesterday?
 1. What will you do today?